aggelosmalchazos/Phonebook/README.md

 -Delete the entry of a person.

 Deletion works by switching the position we wish to delete with the last position, and then decreasing the count pointer.

+The array is unsorted.
+Possible improvement in the future is using a different data structure more optimized for the task such as a hashtable.